martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW02 Notes.md

 		- Offset is automatically scaled based on the data type (size) of element by compiler
 		- \*(a+i), dereference has higher precedence than addition, so must enclose in ()
 		- i is known as *scaled index*, since when used in address arithmetic it is automatically adjusted by compiler to be multiplied by the byte count of a given data type of the array

+## Passing Addresses
+?
+- Call Stack Tracing
+	- *Manually executing code with fns in a manner that mimics the machine*
+	- Everytime a function is called, it automatically is allocated a memory stack by compiler to store any local variables, parameters, etc.
+		- When function returns, its *stack frame* (memory) is popped from the stack
+		- Top function is executing, the functions below waiting for callee to return (LIFO)

+## Pass by value
+?
+- Scalars: scalar parameter that copies the passed in scalar argument
+- Pointers: pointer parameter that copies the passed in memory address as argument
+- Arrays: pointer parameter that gets a copy of array's address

+## 1D arrays on heap
+?
+- For stack, there are static memory allocations and allocation size is known during the compile time
+- For heap, memory is dynamically allocated, allocation is made during the runtime
+	- Enables to access more memory than allocated to the program at compile time
+	- Uses stdlib preprocessing directory with malloc and free library function
+		- malloc returns a *generic* *pointer* (void*) that can be assigned to any pointer type
+		- sizeof(operand) returns the number of bytes of an operand
+		- int * a = malloc(sizeof(int) * 5)
+		- For heap, arrays are creates using malloc and it returns an address type which we save to a scalar pointer variable on the stack which is different from stack allocated array since we're able to change the contents of this pointer unlike the label in SAA